-The Professional Writing and English Studies program is a 21st century update to one of higher education's most popular majors.
+The Bachelor of Arts with a major in professional writing and English studies program is a 21st century update to one of higher education's most popular majors.

 Do you love to read and write?
 Are you unsure how to take that love and make it a career?
 This program is here to help.
 Practical, hands-on courses teach students to do the kind of writing businesses need: effective websites, well-designed technical documents, convincing proposals, and more.
 More traditional literature courses provide students with excellent training for graduate school and with the skills of close reading, analysis, and argumentation that are essential in a world dominated by electronic text.

 Professional Writing and English Studies majors lead, succeed, and thrive in their careers.
-According to the U.S. Bureau of Labor Statistics, the demand for technical writers is growing at a higher than average pace and their median yearly income is $65,500.
 Recent studies have shown that humanities majors earn as much or more over their careers as science, technology, engineering and math majors, mostly because humanities majors go to graduate school in greater numbers.
 This program specifically prepares you for that graduate school path.